tahadnan/TaskMan-CLI/README.md

 **TO DO**

-Make the script more user friendly.
+Make the CLI more user friendly.
-Add support for Data Persistence.

 **License:**